rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-vyper.md

   - developers
 ---

-This guide demonstrates how to deploy smart contracts written in Vyper to the RootStock (RSK) testnet using Python and Web3.py.
-RSK is a groundbreaking smart contract platform that's merge-mined with Bitcoin, offering unique advantages for developers:
+This guide demonstrates how to deploy smart contracts written in Vyper to the Rootstock testnet using Python and Web3.py.
+Rootstock is a layer 2 solution that combines the security of Bitcoin's proof of work with Ethereum's smart contract capabilities.
+The platform is open-source, EVM-compatible, and secured by over 60% of Bitcoin’s hashing power, offering unique advantages for developers:

 - **Bitcoin Compatibility**: Deploy smart contracts while leveraging Bitcoin's security and network effects
 - **EVM Compatibility**: Use familiar Ethereum tools and practices while building on Bitcoin